bsundman/Yosembiance/README.md

 February 18, 2015
 ----------------------
-After many iterations, trials, and user votes, the near-final window controls have been established.
-If you would like the old controls, please stick with Yosembiance-0.6.
+After many iterations, trials, and user votes, the near-final window controls have been set.
+If you would like to keep the old controls, please stick with Yosembiance-0.6 branch.

 February 1, 2015
 ----------------------